linode/docs/docs/guides/applications/big-data/install-anaconda-on-linux-centos-8/index.md

         keywords:
             - distribution: CentOS 8 Stream
 ---
-Anaconda is a distribution of the Python and R programming languages.
-In other words, a curated bundle of specific base language interpreters and add-ons.
-[Anaconda, Inc.](http://anaconda.com) generates it for a user base primarily focused on scientific computing, data analytics, machine learning, and allied fields.
+[Anaconda](http://anaconda.com) is a distribution of the Python and R programming languages.
+It is a curated bundle of specific language interpreters and add-ons.
+Anaconda's user base is primarily from the scientific computing, data analytics, and machine learning communities.

 ## Get Started with Anaconda